 Vidyard is the online video platform for business.
 Whether you need a video management solution for your existing videos, or video software to create new ones, Vidyard is the fastest way to record and manage videos online.

-This mini-course introduces the concept of problem analysis and how that approach can be used by students to demonstrate value to an employer. how problem analysis allows any worker to be more effective and to be more innovative.
+This micro-course introduces the concept of problem analysis and how that approach can be used by students to demonstrate value to an employer.
 If you don't understand the problem, you don't know which existing tool to use to fix it; if you don't understand the problem, you don't know whether you should create a new tool to solve it.
 We explain the use of problem analysis in initial interviews, in the co-op workplace itself, in securing employment upon graduation and advancing in your career.

-This mini-course has been generously provided by Larry Smith (Director and Founder, The Problem Lab).
+This micro-course has been generously provided by Larry Smith (director and founder, The Problem Lab).

 About Larry Smith

-This mini-course has been generously provided by Kiite Academy.
+This micro-course has been generously provided by Uvaro.

-Kiite Academy is a combination of online video resources, complementary assets, and self-assessments to help sales professionals grow their knowledge in key areas such as prospecting, conversational fluency, and sales process.
-Kiite partnered with subject matter experts to create a library of actionable content, all available at no cost online, to help sales professionals level up their skills.
+Uvaro is a combination of online video resources, complementary assets, and self-assessments to help sales professionals grow their knowledge in key areas such as prospecting, conversational fluency, and sales process.
+Uvaro partnered with subject matter experts to create courses at no cost to help you tackle these key areas.

-This mini-course has been generously provided by Shopify.
+This micro-course has been generously provided by Shopify.

 About Shopify